tsuru/terraform-provider-rpaas/docs/index.md

 verification during TLS protocol.
 - `tsuru_target` (String) URL address for Tsuru API
 - `tsuru_token` (String) Authentication token for Tsuru API
+- `parameters` (String) You can pass the parameter to override RPaaSV2 default settings
+  - `plan-override` (Json) configuration which will replace values from the default Nginx template with `config`.
+    - `config` (Json) The values that can be replaced are these
+      - `cacheSize` (String) this parameter will replace the Nginx default
+      - `cacheZoneSize` (String)this parameter will replace the Nginx default
+      - `cacheInactive` (String)this parameter will replace the Nginx default
+      - `mapHashBucketSize` (String)this parameter will replace the Nginx default
+      - `LogFormat` (String)this parameter will replace the Nginx default